-Modern workforce is no doubt a boon to corporate productivity.
+The modern workforce is no doubt a boon to corporate productivity.

-Managing remote employees via an HRMS:
+Managing remote employees via an HRMS

+We talked about the Modern workforce and the flexibility of working.
+We talked about Coworking spaces.
 Coworking spaces are a boon for remote employees of an organization.
-Organizations can hire ‘real talented’ people anywhere in the world and have them work remotely.
+Organizations can hire ‘real talented’ people anywhere in the world and have them working remotely.

-Communication Channel Between Employee, Employer and HR Department:
+Communication Channel between Employee, Employer, and HR Department

 Even though remote working culture has become quite prevalent nowadays, the advancements in the field of automation have brought employees and employers closer than ever.
 Managing remote employees is no longer a painful job.
 HRMS is that blessing in disguise which has made communication seamless.
-Now even the remote employees are 24/7 in touch with the HR department as well as the higher representatives within the organisation.
+Now even the remote employees are 24/7 in touch with the HR department as well as the higher representatives within the organization.

-Attendance and Leave Management:
+Attendance and Leave Management

-Performance Management and Talent development:
+Performance Management and Talent development

 Every business nowadays requires frequent scrutiny over how its employees are performing and what improvements can be made to make them more efficient.
-However, with manual reporting still prevalent, it is not possible in the case of remote employees and the organisation eventually has to let them go.
+However, with manual reporting still prevalent, it is not possible in the case of remote employees and the organization eventually has to let them go.
 But when a company incorporates an HRMS into its existing model, performance management becomes a cakewalk, even in case of remote employees.
 HRMS’ can be used to monitor employee performance and offer them training sessions via the HRMS to develop new skills and upgrade existing skills as per the industry requirements.

 No doubt there are negative effects of working from home.
 Hence smaller organizations (or bigger organizations with distributed employees) prefer their teams to work from dedicated offices which will almost always turn out to be costlier and a management nightmare, hence they prefer to opt for coworking spaces.